roseengineering/openstack-playbooks/README.md

 ===========================

-Included in this repo are the ansible playbooks I use to build my openstack cluster.
+Included in this repo are the ansible playbooks I use to build my Openstack cluster.
 They are constantly being changed and, of course, your computers will very likely have different components and network interfaces that mine.
 So the playbooks provided here are more for guidance than anything else.

-All these playbooks were based on the instructions at openstack.org for installing a Newton release openstack cluster.
+All these playbooks were based on the instructions at Openstack.org for installing a Newton release Openstack cluster.

-The playbooks create two versions of an openstack cluster.
+The playbooks create two versions of an Openstack cluster.
 The first is a standalone version, with a nova/compute agent on the same node as the controller.
 The standalone cluster is the easiest to build and test.